leopolanco/NodeJS-09/README.md

 **/api/login**

-GET Gets a user data
+GET Gets logged in user data

 POST Login a user, returns a json web token if user and password is valid